Traap/emend/README.md

         --version                    Show version

 ## --nodryrun
-By default, **bootstrap** does not modify your computer.
+By default, **emend** does not modify your computer.
 You must explicitly use the **--nodryrun** options to cause side effects.
 The commands that would have been executed are echoed to system out.

 ## --app
-A comma-separated list of app names **bootstrap** is to process.
-The following directoy and YAML file name onvention is manditory: app/an-app/an-app.yaml.
+A comma-separated list of app names **emend** is to process.
+The following directory and YAML file name convention is mandatory: app/an-app/an-app.yaml.
 ```
 --app=an-app
 ```

 ## --bundle
+A comma-separated list of bundle names **emend** is to process.
+The following directory and YAML file name convention is mandatory: bundle/a-bundle/a-bundle.yaml.

 ## --file
-A comma-separated list of file names **bootstrap** is to process.
+A comma-separated list of file names **emend** is to process.

 ## --verbose
 Echo commands to system output.